A. J. Sager

-Anthony Joseph Sager (born March 3, 1965) is a former Major League Baseball (MLB) right-handed pitcher.
-He is currently the roving pitching instructor for the Detroit Tigers.
-Sager played for the San Diego Padres (1994), Colorado Rockies (1995) and Detroit Tigers (1996–1998).
+Anthony Joseph Sager (born March 3, 1965) is an American former professional baseball right-handed pitcher.
+He currently serves as the pitching coach for the Syracuse Mets.
+Sager played in Major League Baseball (MLB) for the San Diego Padres (1994), Colorado Rockies (1995), and Detroit Tigers (1996–1998).

 College career

 He is an alumnus of the University of Toledo.
 He played both college football and college baseball at Toledo.

 Playing career

 Drafted by the San Diego Padres in the 10th round of the 1988 MLB amateur draft, Sager made his Major League Baseball debut with the San Diego Padres on April 4, 1994, and appeared in his final game with the Detroit Tigers on September 26, 1998.

 Coaching career

 Prior to being promoted to the roving pitching instructor in 2013, Sager was the pitching coach for the Toledo Mud Hens.
 On June 27, 2018, Sager was named bullpen coach for the Detroit Tigers.

+On February 5, 2025, the New York Mets hired Sager to serve as the pitching coach for their Triple-A affiliate, the Syracuse Mets.